Tamatimtam/Lokatech-Greenhouse-Monitoring/Hardware/new.md

     },
     "light": {
       "state": false,
-      "mode": "manual" // Example: Light is manually turned off }
+      "mode": "manual" // Example: Light is manually turned off via MQTT command }
   }
 }
 ```
-*   Numeric values are rounded to integers in the final JSON.
+*   Numeric values are rounded to integers (or one decimal for temp) in the final JSON.
-*   Light intensity is in lux.
+*   Light intensity (`light`) is reported in **lux**.
 *   `null` values indicate failed sensor reads on the originating node, or that the data from a satellite node timed out (timeout set by `COMBINED_DATA_TIMEOUT` in `ESPNowManager.h` for Peremajaan/Penyemaian data reception on Master).
-*   Trends are currently placeholders in the `MQTTManager` and would need logic to compare against previous values stored on the Master node.
+*   Trends are currently placeholders (`"equals"`) in the `MQTTManager` implementation and would require storing previous values on the Master node to be calculated properly.
-*   The `actuators` object reflects the current state of the fan/light (as read from the pins) and whether they are being controlled by the fuzzy logic (`auto`) or by a user command (`manual`).
+*   The `actuators` object reflects the current state of the fan/light LEDs (as read from the pins) and whether they are being controlled by the fuzzy logic (`auto`) or by a user command (`manual`).

 ## MQTT Control Commands